cchmc-cpir/decay-modeled-cs-paper/README.md

 ## Running the scripts:

-It is recommended to run all scripts using the `Run Current File in Interactive Window' tool in VScode so that all plots can be viewed with ease.
+It is recommended to run all scripts using the `Run Current File in Interactive Window' tool in VScode so that a reconstructions can be monitored and debugged if necessary.
 However, the scripts also work in command line.
 1. simulation_recon_2d.py
 2. ventilation_recon_2d.py
 3. ventilation_recon_3d.py